How To Use Coconut Oil For Tanning

 Step 1: Massage some coconut oil all over your body.
 Make sure you cover every bit of exposed skin to moisturize and tan evenly.
 If you are heading to the beach or the pool, you can take it with you in a pump bottle.

 Step 2: Remember to wear your sunglasses and hat.
-Your eyes and the skin around it are extremely delicate and sensitive to UV rays.
+Your eyes and the skin around it are extremely delicate and need UV protection.
 Also, avoid falling asleep outdoors with your sunglasses as it can create some unsightly tan lines on your face.

 The Dangers of UV Exposure